 Using the example of a peanut allergy as a trigger for dysfunction, we can illuminate how the mind play’s an important role in the symptomatic response.
 In this common scenario, the antigen enters the system, making its way to the lymph nodes where it triggers the IgE mediated immune response.
 Primary mediators and inflammatory cytokines released during the histamine reaction lead to allergic symptoms including skin irritation, hives, swelling, and a wide array of others.
 But this is only the beginning of the commonly understood biochemical actions of a peanut allergy.

-To understand why the body responds this way in the first place, we need to move on to the level of the mind, or PNEI system, and see how things unfold along the immunological hierarchy.
+To understand why the body responds this way in the first place, we need to move on to the level of the mind, or the PNEI system and see how things unfold along the immunological hierarchy.
 The conventional definition of an allergy is an exaggerated immune response or reaction to substances, even though absent any severe contaminants, a peanut is generally a benign substance.
 In a more advanced understanding, an allergen is a substance that the brain views as a threat and that causes energy blockages in meridians.
-This is how it plays out on the PNEI level (level of the mind), where the normally benign substance is perceived as a chemical stimuli imbued with specific neurophysiological associated characteristics which effectively make it an antigen.
-In other words, the stimuli is acting in the same way as a stressful thought, only now unfolding as a subconscious trigger.
+This is how it plays out on the PNEI level (level of the mind), where the normally benign substance is perceived as a chemical stimulus imbued with specific neurophysiological associated characteristics that effectively make it an antigen.
+In other words, the stimuli are acting in the same way as a stressful thought, only now unfolding as a subconscious trigger.
 The resulting somatic response we witnessed on the biochemical level, now acts as the trigger to up-regulate Hypothalamic-Pituitary-Adrenal (HPA) axis activity, which increases chemical activity and perpetuates further symptoms.

 PNEI -> Allergen “conditioning” cycle -> Symptoms